 Nutrition: The UDC Edge

-As part of our land-grant mission of service to the community, the University of the District of Columbia has long been at the forefront of educating the next generation of nutrition specialists to combat nutrition-related diseases (e.g. obesity, type 2 diabetes, heart and kidney disease) and reduce health disparities among an urban and often underserved population.
+As part of our landgrant mission of service to the community, the College of Agriculture, Urban Sustainability and Environmental Sciences of the University of the District of Columbia has long been at the forefront of educating the next generation of nutrition specialists to combat nutrition-related diseases (e.g. obesity, type 2 diabetes, heart and kidney disease) and reduce health disparities among an urban and often underserved population.

 Master's Degree (MS) in Nutrition

-The master's degree program in nutrition in the College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES) trains you to address the health and nutritional needs of urban and ethnically diverse populations and to be a leader in implementing the necessary laws and policies to reduce health disparities.
+The master's degree program in nutrition in the Department of Health, Nursing and Nutrition in the College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES) trains you to address the health and nutritional needs of urban and ethnically diverse populations and to be a leader in implementing innovative and culturally competent community education programs to reduce health disparities.

 - Learn more about applying for admissions to the nutrition master's program

 The graduate program will require 32-35 credit hours.
 The entire first year offers course work and the second year will comprise of course work, research and thesis submission.
 Applicants should already possess a bachelor's degree in nutrition.
 Otherwise, it may be necessary to take additional science prerequisites before gaining admission into the program.

 General Admission requirements to UDC can be accessed on www.udc.edu.
 Any student interested in the Graduate Program in Dietetics is encouraged to apply.
 Application information is available on the web page www.udc.edu/nutrition.
 Applications are considered on the basis of qualification of each applicant without regard to race, color, creed sex or national origin.
 Students seeking admission to the Graduate Program must fulfill the general Admission policies of the University.
 Any student, local, national or international, interested in the Graduate Program is eligible to apply and will have to submit the following:

 - Three letters of recommendation